CiscoDevNet/appdynamics-terraform-ecs-fargate/README.md

 }
 ```

-You can actually also leave out access_key and secret_key, then Terraform will use the values stored in your .aws/config.
+You can actually also leave out access_key and secret_key, then Terraform will use the profile values stored in your .aws/config

+Next, execute the following commands:

 # Sets up Terraform to run
 `$ terraform init`

-# Executes the Terraform run
-`$ terraform apply`

-# Now, move into the dev environment
-`$ cd ../env/dev`

-# Sets up Terraform to run
+# View Proposed execution plan
-`$ terraform init`
+`$ terraform plan`

 # Executes the Terraform run
 `$ terraform apply`